At a Glance

 As a SOC Lead, you'll be managing a small team.
 Be prepared to discuss your leadership style and provide examples of how you've successfully led teams in the past, particularly in high-pressure situations.

-Since the role involves overseeing the integration of an incoming Managed Security Service Provider (MSSP), be ready to talk about any previous experiences you have with MSSP partnerships.
-Discuss how you managed the transition and ensured effective collaboration.
+Since this role involves working with an incoming Managed Security Service Provider (MSSP), be ready to talk about any previous experiences you have with MSSP partnerships.
+Highlight how you managed the integration process and ensured effective collaboration.